God Loves People and Places

 I remember reading the account of a Fleet Street journalist sent to report on the 1904 Welsh Revival.
 He said that as soon as the train crossed the border into the Principality of Wales the atmosphere shifted.
 He wrote: “It was like entering a haunted house!”
 Perhaps that’s not the feeling we would expect to associate with a place of Christian revival, but it echoed the descriptions of the feeling of being on the Hebrides during the Hebrides revival.

-Maybe more familiar is the feeling of warmth and peace that people often report when they enter a Christian home or a place of prayer.
+Maybe more familiar is the feeling of warmth and peace that people often report when they enter a prayerful home or a place of worship.
 In my own life I have witnessed the power of that peace in a room, in a house, at an agricultural college which mysteriously sent people into Christian ministry.
-Ask me, and it will be my delight to tell you these stories.
+If you see me, ask me, andI will be delightd to tell you these stories.
+But my first awareness that God might sanctify a place for a particular purpose was at the University of Bath.

 Ffald Y Brenin – a retreat centre in Wales.
 A story worth